Wardha District, Maharashtra

 Population of Wardha District

-As per the Census 2011, Wardha District has a total population of 13,00,774 people, consisting of 6,68,385 males and 6,32,389 females.
-There are 3,09,846 households in the district with an average population density of 206 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Wardha District had a population of 13,00,774 people living in 3,09,846 households.
+The population comprised 6,68,385 males and 6,32,389 females, with an average population density of 206 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban